cztomsik/ML-experiments/README.md

   New SOTA\
   https://arxiv.org/abs/1907.11692

-- 2019 Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks\n
+- 2019 Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks\
   Sentence to vector.
-Vectors can be compared independently.\n https://arxiv.org/abs/1908.10084
+Vectors can be compared independently.\
+  https://arxiv.org/abs/1908.10084

 - 2019 T5: Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer\